OpenNMT/CTranslate2/CONTRIBUTING.md

   * look for GitHub issues marked with the *help wanted* label: these are developments that we find particularly suited for community contributions.
 * If you are planning to make a large change to the existing code, consider asking first on [the forum](https://forum.opennmt.net/) to confirm that it is welcome.

+## Contribution rules

+CTranslate2 is a low-level, performance-critical codebase.
+A single misplaced pointer or inefficient memory allocation (which LLMs often get wrong) can take hours to debug.

+To maintain code integrity and manage maintainer workload, we apply the following policy:

+*  Use of AI tools for brainstorming or minor assistance is acceptable, but contributors remain fully responsible for correctness, performance, and design.
+Submissions that appear generated without deep understanding will be declined.
+Verifying AI output for correctness and performance is more time-consuming than writing code manually.

+* Mandatory Deep Understanding: Contributors must fully understand their code and be prepared to justify the purpose of part of the code base.

+* Please contribute within your area of expertise.
+If you are not familiar with the core codebase, consider contributing to documentation, examples, or Hugging Face integrations.

 ### Building the sources

 See [Install from sources](https://opennmt.net/CTranslate2/installation.html#install-from-sources).